Skatteetaten/mva-meldingen/docs/omvendt_eng/forretningsregler/index.md

 Two logistical rules are also defined for the purpose of preventing early submission to the new system or submission of earlier VAT returns:

-- The submission and validation service is not available before 01.01.2023 for claim for compensation VAT returns (R090)
+- The submission and validation service is not available before 01.02.2023 for reverse tax liability VAT returns (R105)
-- The submission and validation of claim for compensation VAT returns from before 2023 is not available (R092)
+- The submission and validation of reverse tax liability VAT returns from before 2023 is not available (R103)

 ## Detailed description of the validation rules